Rap opera: In popular culture

 The use of hip hopera in popular culture began in 1997 when hip hop group The Fugees and Bounty Killer collaborated on a musical single titled "Hip-Hopera."
 In 2001, the film Carmen: A Hip Hopera, a modern rendition of Georges Bizet's 1875 opera Carmen aired on MTV.
-The film featured Beyoncé Knowles, as well as other rappers and modern musicians, and was renowned as "the first hip hop musical."
+The film featured Destiny's Child frontwoman Beyoncé Knowles, as well as other rappers and modern-day musicians, and was renowned as "the first hip hop musical."
 Rome & Jewel, a 2006 Rennie Harris film is another hip hop rendition of William Shakespeare's Romeo and Juliet.
+In 2023, American rapper Latto and pop singer Christina Aguilera released a rap opera-inspired song for the food delivery company Just Eat.

 Rap opera is also being used in communities through local organizations such as the Rap Opera Project.
 Carlos Aguirre, the creator of the Rap Opera Project, teaches rap opera to marginalized and at risk youth in his community.
 The project's intention is to give voice to individuals who have otherwise felt oppressed.
 Aguirre, channeling his own personal experience and youth as a minority, is using musical expression as a form of therapy.
 In the United Kingdom, traditional opera is adopting modern hip hop beats to appeal to the modern youth.
 The Moon Prince: A Rap Opera, is another community-led rap opera for youth featured in Charlotte and Boston.